Tiejia Temple: The Iron Armour Tree

 Tiejia means ‘Iron Armour’ and shu means ‘tree’, referring to the three-thousand-year-old tree that had always stood by the entrance to the old temple and survived the Cultural Revolution.
 The edges of its leaves are often serrated, which is why people call it Iron Armour Tree.
-The tree is known for the curse that is cast on anyone who destroys it.
+According to local folklore, the tree is known for the curse that is cast on anyone who destroys it.
 This is why during the Cultural Revolution not even the Red Guard students dared to harm it.
 The tree is the protector of the Taibai gods and is still worshipped as much as the gods themselves.

 Building the Tiejia Taoist Ecology Temple

 It was this spot where the Alliance of Religions and Conservation, at the initiative of the local Taoist community and co-funded by the Ecological Management Foundation, built the Tiejia Taoist Ecology Temple for the worship of the three gods of Mount Taibai and an Ecology Education Center to help stimulating what had been such an important part of Taoism since ancient times, namely preserving the natural environment.
 In 2004, the World Wildlife Fund appealed to the Alliance of Religions and Conservation for help because they wanted to build an eco-resort on Mount Taibai and had discovered the seven rooms at the site of the old Tiejiashu Temple.
 Earlier, the World Wildlife Fund had already built a number of panda sanctuaries to protect the environment of the Qinling panda.
 The eco-resort was now supposed to start generating income as a means of financing those sanctuaries.
 The World Wildlife Fund asked the Alliance of Religions and Conservation to investigate.
 The Alliance of Religions and Conservation's secretary-general Martin Palmer met the vice-abbot of the Louguan Tai Temple, Master Ren Xingzhi.
-Both quickly saw the opportunities for a fruitful and sustainable partnership.
+The two organizations subsequently partnered on the project.
 These meetings gave rise to the plans for a Tiejia Taoist Ecology Temple with an Ecology Education Center next to it.
 To help finance the execution of the plans, an appeal was made to Allerd Stikker, founder and chairman of Ecological Management Foundation.
 Since the inauguration in 2007, the Tiejia Taoist Ecology Temple with the Ecology Education Center have been the epicenter of an effort to make China's Taoist temples more sustainable and to create an awareness of sustainability issues.

 The Ecology Education Center

-Respect for nature has always been deeply rooted in Taoist thought and is crucial to China in the present era of ecological crisis.
+The center was established to align with the Taoist philosophies regarding nature and addressing ecological crisis.
 Through the Ecology Education Center, the Taoist monks of the Tiejia Taoist Ecology Temple would be able to organize meetings and training programs designed to help people think in terms of sustainability, not only local visitors but also monks from other temples.
 The Alliance of Religions and Conservation's ambition was to inspire all temples and help them set up their own ecology education centers, thereby facilitating a network of such centers throughout the Sacred Mountains.